 Inman Middle School students and faculty transitioned to the newly renovated, historic school building for the 2020-21 school year.
 David T. Howard Middle School, officially re-opened its doors to the community in August 2020 officially as a middle school.
 Despite the challenges our world has faced due to COVID-19, this exciting transition is a celebration of historic accomplishments and a wish for the future.

-Academics are the primary emphasis at Inman.
-The core curriculum focuses on math, science, social studies and language arts with the goal of academic excellence and personal character development.
-This curriculum is enhanced by instruction in art, drama, band, orchestra, chorus, Spanish, French, physical education, health and more.
-Inman's gifted and remedial programs offer strong tutorial support, and the school is praised for its excellent after-school programs.
+Academics are the primary emphasis at Howard.
+The core curriculum focuses on math, science, social studies, and language arts with the goal of academic excellence and personal character development.
+This curriculum is enhanced by instruction in art, drama, band, orchestra, chorus, Spanish, French, physical education, health, and more.
+Howard's gifted and remedial programs offer strong tutorial support, and the school is praised for its excellent after-school programs.

 Contributing to Howard's success are strong administrative leadership, dedicated teachers, active parents, and neighborhood and corporate volunteers.

 We focus on five measurable methods to guide everything we do!